jakejs/jake/README.md

 ## TestTask

-When you create a TestTask, it programmically creates a simple task for running tests for your project.
+When you create a TestTask, it programmatically creates a simple task for running tests for your project.
 The first argument of the constructor is the project-name (used in the description of the task), and the second argument is a function that defines the task.
 It allows you to specifify what files to run as